oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

     "0", it signifies that the packet is sent for the first time.
 If the DUP flag is set to "1", it signifies that the packet was retransmitted or retried.

 -   **Retain**: 1 bit field stored in Bit 4 and has the same meaning as with MQTT.
-The field signifies whether the existing Retained Message for this topic is replaced or kept.
+The field signifies whether an existing Retained Message for this topic is replaced or kept.
 For a detailed description of Retained Messages see [[section 4.26]{.underline}](#retained-messages).

 #### 3.1.12.4 Packet Identifier